 Target: Employers are "satisfied" or "very satisfied" with 80% of student interns' performance.
-Findings (2018-2019) - Target: Met Fall 2018 Internship: (40/44, n=44) 90% of students achieved a score of 70 or higher.
-Spring 2019 Internship: (20/22, n=22) 91% of students achieved a score of 70 or higher.
-Summer 2019 Internship: (42/43, n=43) 98% of students achieved a score of 70 or higher.
-SLO 2: Economic Analysis and Cost Estimates Perform economic analyses and cost estimates related to design, construction, and maintenance of building systems (ETAC-ABET Program Criteria for AET: Student Learning Outcome 1) Related Measures: M 3: Create an Estimate M1 (direct): The Estimating II (AEC 365) course is the second of two estimating courses required for the Architectural Engineering Technology degree.
+Findings (2017-2018) - Target: Met Fall 2017: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Spring 2018: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Summer 2017: 86% (6/7) of employers are "satisfied" or "very satisfied."
+SLO 2:Economic Analysis and Cost Estimates Perform economic analyses and cost estimates related to design, construction, and maintenance of building systems (ETAC-ABET Program Criteria for AET: Outcome F) Related Measures:

+M 3:Create an Estimate M1 (direct): The Estimating II (AEC 365) course is the second of two estimating courses required for the Architectural Engineering Technology degree.
 Students create several estimates in this course with each one increasing in scope and complexity.
 Assignment three requires students to assemble a cost estimate and report.
 Source of Evidence: Project, either individual or group Target:

 Target: 80% of students will achieve an overall score of 70 or greater.
-Findings (2018-2019) - Target: Not Met Estimating II: (5/9, n=9) 56% of students achieved a score of 70 or higher.
-Related Action Plans (by Established cycle, then alpha): For full information, see the Details of Action Plans section of this report.
-Address Estimating Findings Established in Cycle: 2016-2017 The Estimating II class remains a challenge for AET students, as reported in the 2018-19 findings.
-This semester, a School of ...
-M 4: Student Intern Feedback from Supervisor - Estimating Understanding M2 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
+Findings (2017-2018) - Target: Not Met 76% (13/17) achieved an overall score of 70 or greater Related Action Plans (by Established cycle, then alpha):

+For full information, see the Details of Action Plans section of this report.
+Address Estimating Findings Established in Cycle: 2016-2017 The process of closing the loop for the ACT program has been newly established by the Director, Dr. Erich Connell, and the progr...
+M 4:Student Intern Feedback from Supervisor - Estimating Understanding M2 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
 Question #2 of the Student Intern Evaluation addresses the intern's ability to perform cost estimates related to design, construction, and or maintenance of building systems.
 Source of Evidence: Employer survey, incl. perceptions of the program Target:

 Target: Employers are "satisfied" or "very satisfied" with 80% of student interns' performance.
-Findings (2018-2019) - Target: Met Fall 2018 Internship: (40/44, n=44) 90% of students achieved a score of 70 or higher.
-Spring 2019 Internship: (20/22, n=22) 91% of students achieved a score of 70 or higher.
-Summer 2019 Internship: (42/43, n=43) 98% of students achieved a score of 70 or higher.
-SLO 3: Software Utilization for A/E Design Demonstrate the ability to utilize software that is appropriate to produce A/E design and construction documents (ETAC-ABET Program Criteria for AET: Outcome B & E) Related Measures: M 5: Construction Document Development M1 (direct): The ACT 336 (Construction Documents) course entails the creation of a minimum set of digital documents for the Built Environment.
+Findings (2017-2018) - Target: Met Fall 2017: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Spring 2018: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Summer 2017: 86% (6/7) of employers are "satisfied" or "very satisfied."
+SLO 3:Software Utilization for A/E Design Demonstrate the ability to utilize software that is appropriate to produce A/E design and construction documents (ETAC-ABET Program Criteria for AET: Outcome B & E) Related Measures:

+M 5:Construction Document Development M1 (direct): The ACT 336 (Construction Documents) course entails the creation of a minimum set of digital documents for the Built Environment.
 Source of Evidence: Project, either individual or group Target:

 Target: 80% of students will achieve an overall score of 70 or greater.
-Findings (2018-2019) - Target: Met Construction Documents: (11/11, n=11) 100% of students achieved a score of 70 or higher.
-M 6: Student Intern Feedback from Supervisor - Technology Skills M2 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
+Findings (2017-2018) - Target: Met Spring 2018 - 88% (15/17) achieved an overall score of 70 or greater M 6:Student Intern Feedback from Supervisor - Technology Skills M2 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
 Question #3 of the Student Intern Evaluation addresses the intern's ability to utilize software/technology that is appropriate to produce or utilize A/E design and construction documents.
 Source of Evidence: Employer survey, incl. perceptions of the program Target: